-- 1 Complete Step 1 through Step 4 in Restoring data. - 2 Click M. - 3 Configure the applicable options in the Plug-in for VMware Restore Options dialog box.
+- 1 Complete Step 1 through Step 4 in Restoring data. - 2 Click 🗹 . - 3 Configure the applicable options in the Plug-in for VMware Restore Options dialog box.

-Option Description

-Alternate Resource Pool Path

-A resource pool represents the processor and memory resources that are available to an ESXi Server Host or a cluster of hosts.
+Option Description Alternate Resource Pool Path A resource pool represents the processor and memory resources that are available to an ESXi Server Host or a cluster of hosts.
 These resources are made available to the individual virtual machines controlled by the host.
 Resource pools can be configured in terms of absolute minimum and maximum quantities or relative shares.
 To run a virtual machine, it must be allocated a resource pool.
 By default, a virtual machine is allocated to its original resource pool during restore.
 To allocate a virtual machine to an alternate resource pool, specify the target resource pool in this box.
-Use the following format to specify the resource pool:

-/Pool-A/Pool-B/.../Pool<n>

-Here, Pool < n > is the target resource pool, Pool - A is the child of the root resource pool, Pool - B is the child of Pool - A, and so on.
+Use the following format to specify the resource pool: /Pool-A/Pool-B//Pool <n></n> Here, $Pool < n > is$ the target resource pool, $Pool - A$ is the child of the root resource pool, $Pool - B$ is the child of $Pool - A$, and so on.
 This format allows you to specify a resource pool at any arbitrary depth within the hierarchy.
-To allocate the virtual machine to the root resource pool, type the "I" character.

-- If you do not specify any resource pool, the virtual machine is allocated to its original resource pool (as at the time of backup). - If you specify an invalid or inaccessible resource pool, the plug-in follows the path hierarchy backwards to find a valid resource pool.
+To allocate the virtual machine to the root resource pool, type the "/" character.
+Note the following: If you do not specify any resource pool, the virtual machine is allocated to its original resource pool (as at the time of backup).
+If you specify an invalid or inaccessible resource pool, the plug-in follows the path hierarchy backwards to find a valid resource pool.
 It allocates the virtual machine to the first valid ancestor pool in the path and logs an error message.

-Alternate Datastore

-A datastore represents a storage location for virtual machine files.
+Alternate Datastore A datastore represents a storage location for virtual machine files.
 It can be a VMFS volume, directory on Network Attached Storage, or local file system path.
 A datastore is platform- and host-independent.
 To change the datastore for a virtual machine, specify the destination datastore name for the alternate vCenter.
 Verify that the name is correct and the datastore is accessible to the ESXi Server Host.
 When you configure an alternate datastore, all virtual drive and configuration files associated with a virtual machine are restored to a single datastore.
 Verify that the target datastore has sufficient disk space to hold the virtual machine files.
 Restore fails if the datastore is invalid or inaccessible or does not have sufficient space to store virtual machine files.

-Alternate ESXi Host Address

-By default, the plug-in enters the address for the current ESXi host in this field.
+Alternate ESXi Host Address By default, the plug-in enters the address for the current ESXi host in this field.
 If you want to restore the virtual machine to an alternate vCenter, provide any ESXi host address that belongs only to this vCenter.

-Alternate vCenter Address

-Enter the Server Address of the alternate vCenter Server.

-Port Number

-If you want to use a custom port number, type it here.
+Alternate vCenter Address Enter the Server Address of the alternate vCenter Server.
+Port Number If you want to use a custom port number, type it here.
 Otherwise, the plug-in uses 443 as the default port.

+Option Description User Name Specify a user account that can be used to log in to the vCenter Server.
+The user account must have privileges to register or create virtual machines Password Type the password for the user account.